s3vans/summer23/design.md

 Finn wants to customize it with an Among Us theme.

+## Update as of July 7, 2023

+The MVP feature are arguably done but in a very rudimentary way.
+I took a lot of shortcuts and the code needs refactoring and clean up.

+Now that I have a vision for what the config looks like, I would like to move to a model where config will be implicit in most cases, derived from the existance of specific files, but overrides can be added if needed.

+Two big missing pieces are:

+1. The timing of events is frame-dependent.
+2. I haven't added any sounds yet.

+There are also some ugly hacks that I'd like to clean up:

+1. Attackers and defenders don't manage their own drawing logic.
+2. The animation code uses a hard-coded frame rate.

+There are some things I'm currenty wondering about:

+* Is there a better way to distinguish between type config (like the name and size of a defender) and instance config (like it's current position on the map)?

 ## Road to MVP

 1. Display a rudimentary background in the standard resolution.